 Divide into two teams and arrange each team standing in a line facing the same direction except for the person at the front of the line, who faces the opposite way.

-Whisper to this person an action to mime eg riding a bike, swimming, peeling a banana, brushing teeth or taking a selfie.
+Whisper to this person an action to mime, eg riding a bike, swimming, peeling a banana, brushing teeth or taking a selfie.
 This person turns and taps the next person on the shoulder and performs the mime.
 This is passed down the line until the last person is reached and they guess the original action.
 The first person goes to the back of the line and play begins again.

 BIBLE STORY – 10 mins